Evaporating black holes and late-stage loss of soft hair: Soft hair in the BHIP

 In this section, we review the basic ideas of the decoupling theorem and the role of soft hair in the BHIP.
 The review mainly follows \cite{Pasterski2020} (also see \cite{Cheng2020}).
 The decoupling between $R$ and $H$ can be realized by including a large exterior observer $O$, and the measurement of soft hair by the observer can be used to reconstruct the Hawking partner $P$ via the Petz map.

 First of all, let us describe the correlation between the exterior operator $\mO$ and the black hole via gravitational dressing.
 Any diffeomorphism invariant operator must commute with the supertransition charge $Q_f$, i.e. \be [Q_f,\mO_{phys}]=0\,. \ee The above requirement enforces that the physical operator is dressed with gravitational Wilson line \cite{Himwich2020} \be \mathcal{W}(\omega,z^A)=e^{-i\omega f(z^A)}\,, \ee where $z^A$ are the coordinates on the celestial sphere \cite{Strominger2017}, and $\omega$ is the energy eigenvalue.
 So the gravitational dressing amount to add an extra phase $f$ along the light-cone coordinate $v'=v-f$.
 In other words, in order to be physical, all operators should know the supertransition charge of the spacetime via gravitational dressing.
 In an asymptotic flat black hole background, the transition function $f$ relating the near-horizon region and the asymptotic region can be interpreted as the soft hair of the black hole, which can have a large contribution to the black hole entropy.
 In such a sense, exterior observer has correlation with the black hole via soft hair.
+The soft theorems in curved spacetime is further investigated in \cite{Donnay2016,Hawking2016,Cheng2022}.